nocoolnametom/SurvivingBYU/README.md

 Brigham Young University _can_ be a place where you can have fun, learn to grow up, and gain a good education in some fields (other fields not so much, but we'll go over that later).
 With a perspective on what the rules of the "game" are, you can learn how to play by their rules but still find some freedom to live life by your own.

-## The Game Without Rules
+## A Game Without Clear Rules

-You may think it odd that BYU could be described as a game without rules.
+You may think it odd that BYU could be described as a game without clear rules.
 "What are yoy talking about?"
 I can hear you asking, "There are rules _everywhere!"_

 Yes, there are rules everywhere.
 Or what appear to be rules.
 Take a look closely at some of those "rules":